 More background information on travel health can be found on-line at http://www.fitfortravel.co.uk

-If you require travel vaccinations, please complete the following e-consult form which will be sent through to the surgery.
-One of our practice nurses will then check the form and we will be in touch to tell you if you require vaccinations and to book an appointment if necessary. https://ainsdalemedicalcentre.webgp.com/consult-travel-advice
+If you require travel vaccinations, please request a travel advice questionnaire through PATCHS.
+An administrator will send you an online form to complete.
+One of our practice nurses will then check the form and we will be in touch to tell you if you require vaccinations and to book an appointment if necessary.

 NHS Travel Vaccinations

 Under their contract with NHS England the Partners at Ainsdale Medical Centre are required to offer vaccinations to our listed patients, at no charge, as follows: